 - Clean with peppermint dish soap.
 Dilute one tablespoon of peppermint dish soap such as Peppermint Castile Soap in a quart of water.
 Pour into a clean spray bottle.
 Lightly spray the inside of your pumpkin.
 Peppermint is an antifungal and will slow the decomposition process, significantly extending the life of your pumpkin.

 - Consider refrigerating overnight.
-If you live in a warm climate, consider placing your carved pumpkins in the fridge at night instead of leaving them on the porch.
-Spray your pumpkins with the Castile-water mixture and wrap in a trash bag prior to placing in the fridge.
+If it's still warm in your neck of the woods, consider placing your carved pumpkins in the fridge at night instead of leaving them on the porch.
+Spray your pumpkins with the Castile-water mixture and wrap each one in a trash bag prior to placing in the fridge.
 This process will rehydrate your pumpkins each night.

-- Consider soaking overnight.
+- Or soak them overnight.
 Another way to rehydrate your pumpkins is to fill a large bucket, bin or tub with cold water.
-Soak pumpkins overnight.
-Typically, pumpkins set out for less than a week won’t need rehydration, especially if you live in a cool climate.
+Then soak the pumpkins overnight.
+Typically, pumpkins set out for less than a week won't need rehydration, especially if you live in a cool climate.
 If you notice yours beginning to wilt, however, take them for a dip!

 More Pumpkin Carving Essentials